This wide- and large- screen layout

 of HTTP Tunnelling within a week or so.

-by a pattern in its URL.
+by a pattern in its URI.

 from a particular application.

-(For example the string gateway.dll? may appear
+(For example the string gateway.dll?

 in some application's HTTP Tunnelling.)